alessiorubicini/alessiorubicini/README.md

 ### Hi, I'm @alessiorubicini 👋

 - 📚 I study Computer Science for Digital Communication at University of Camerino, Italy
-- 📱 I'm an indie iOS developer and I love developing useful, minimal and cute apps and packages for Apple platforms
+- 📱 I'm an iOS developer and I love developing useful, minimal and cute apps and packages for Apple platforms
 - 👨🏻‍💻 I'm currently interning as an iOS developer at [Be Ready Software](https://appload.studio), in Corridonia (MC), Italy
 - 🌱 I’m currently learning about backend development while building a web platform for my university
 - 📧 Personal e-mail address: alessiorubicini16@icloud.com